 - When the dough cycle is finished, remove the dough and form into 4 balls, roughly 8 ounces each.
 On a lightly floured surface, roll one of the balls into a circle roughly 12-inches in diameter.
 Place on silicone lined baking sheet.
 Center 10-inch cake pan on dough and press down slightly to form a 10-inch circle on the dough.
 (See Tips 3 and 4)

-- Spread 1/3 of the cinnamon/sugar filling inside the circle.
-Repeat with two more balls of dough and remaining cinnamon/sugar filling.
+- Spread ⅓ of the lemon curd inside the circle.
+Repeat with two more balls of dough and remaining lemon curd.

-- Roll final ball of dough into a 12-inch circle and place on top of third cinnamon/sugar layer.
+- Roll final ball of dough into a 12-inch circle and place on top of third lemon curd layer.

 - Place a small cup in center of dough.
 Starting about 1-inch from the edge of the cup, cut 4 equal slits in the dough.
 Then cut each of the wedges in half, resulting in 8 cuts.
 Starting about 1-inch from the cup or cookie cutter, cut each of the 8 wedges in half, resulting in 16 cuts.